 a) Contacting us if you are a consumer

 i) If you are a consumer, to cancel a Contract in accordance with your legal and other rights to do so as set out in clause 13, you just need to let us know that you have decided to cancel.
-The easiest way to do this is to complete the Model Cancellation Form attached to the back of these Conditions and send it to us by e-mail at firstname.lastname@example.org, or complete the Model Cancellation Form on our website www.wallaceschool.co.uk.
-A link to the Model Cancellation Form on our website will also be included in our Confirmation.
-If you e-mail us to cancel your Contract please include details of your Booking Form to help us to identify it.
-If you send us your cancellation notice by e-mail, then your cancellation is effective from the date you send us the e-mail.
-If you complete the Model Cancellation Form on our website, we will e-mail you to confirm we have received it.
+The easiest way to do this is to e-mail us at firstname.lastname@example.org, confirming the reason for your cancellation.
+If you e-mail us to cancel your Contract please include details of your Booking Form to help us to identify your booking.
+If you send us your cancellation notice by e-mail, then your cancellation is effective from the date we receive and acknowledge receipt of your e-mail.

 iii) If we have to contact you or give you notice in writing, we will do so by e-mail or by pre-paid post to the address you provide to us in your Booking Form.